Variational Visual Question Answering for Uncertainty-Aware Selective Prediction: Discussion

-\textbf{Acknowledgements.} This research was partially funded by an Alexander von Humboldt Professorship in Multimodal Reliable AI, sponsored by Germany’s Federal Ministry for Education and Research and the by a LOEWE-Spitzen-Professur (LOEWE/4a//519/05.00.002(0010)/93).
-The compute for this research was provided by the hessian.AI 42 cluster.
+\myparagraph{Acknowledgements} This research was partially funded by an Alexander von Humboldt Professorship in Multimodal Reliable AI, sponsored by Germany’s Federal Ministry for Research, Technology and Space and by a LOEWE-Spitzen-Professur (LOEWE/4a//519/05.00.002(0010)/93).
 Mohammad Emtiyaz Khan was supported by the Bayes duality project, JST CREST Grant Number JPMJCR2112.
+The work has benefited from the Excellence Cluster “Reasonable AI” by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC-3057.
+For compute, we gratefully acknowledge support from the hessian.AI Service Center (funded by the Federal Ministry of Research, Technology and Space, BMFTR, grant no. 16IS22091) and the hessian.AI Innovation Lab (funded by the Hessian Ministry for Digital Strategy and Innovation, grant no. S-DIW04/0013/003).